re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

-The page for the list of issues is also [greatly simplified](https://github.com/re-rxjs/react-rxjs-github-issues-example/commit/0ecad5f387413e70a4a65739f95538dac8f1a666#diff-86b21025fd105e75d28d28541f8288b5), because all the state management on this part is already done, and it turns out that this component is not the consumer of any of the state it managed - The consumers are their children, which they will access whatever they need.
+The page for the list of issues is also [greatly simplified](https://github.com/re-rxjs/react-rxjs-github-issues-example/commit/0ecad5f387413e70a4a65739f95538dac8f1a666#diff-86b21025fd105e75d28d28541f8288b5), because all the state management on this part is already done, and it turns out that this component is not the consumer of any of the state it managed - The consumers are their children, which will access whatever they need themselves.

-This component still has a responsibility though: to catch any error that would happen on fetch and show a fallback UI.
+This component still has a responsibility though: to catch any error that would happen on fetch, and show a fallback UI.
 React-RxJS lets us use ErrorBoundaries, not only for the regular errors that happen within React's Components, but also for those errors that are generated in a stream.

-What will happen is that if a component uses a stream that emits an error, it will propagate that error to the nearest error boundary.
+What will happen is that, if a component uses a stream that emits an error, it will propagate that error to the nearest error boundary.
 If that happens, the Error Boundary will show the fallback UI, and we can decide how to recover.
-In our case, we want to show the components when the user selects another repository or another page, so we can set this up easily by using a `useEffect`.
+In our case, we want to show the components when the user selects another repository or another page, so we can set this up easily by using a `useEffect`:

 ```tsx
 import React, { useEffect } from "react"